BlueByteSystemsInc/PDMShell/src/scripts/CHECKINALLFILES/CHECKINALLFILES.md

 This script checks in all files found recursively from the current PDMShell directory, then exits PDMShell silently.

+>[!TIP]
+> You can download this script directly from the PDMShell Script Library.
+Open PDMShell, open the Script Library, choose **Check In All Files**, and load the script into the active session.

 This script does not log in automatically.
 Make sure PDMShell is already logged in to the correct vault before running it.
 The script ends with `quit -silent`, so it is intended for unattended use after the session is already authenticated.

 This script does not use a SOLIDWORKS macro.